 RealAge answeredChildren under age 6 should not use a fluoride rinse unless they’re at high risk of decay and their dentist recommends they do so.
 Older children may use a fluoride rinse, so long as you make sure they spit it out rather than swallowing it.
 Over time, swallowing a fluoride rinse could lead to the development of fluorosis, a condition that results in white spots and even pits and brown stains on permanent teeth.
 Dental fluorosis is a risk only for children under age 8 whose permanent teeth are still forming.
 Older children and adults who swallow a fluoride rinse may experience nausea.

-Mehmet Oz, MD, Cardiology, answeredTeaching your child to swish as well as brush can help prevent cavities -- in fact, it might help set your child up for a cavity-free lifetime.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredTeaching your child to swish as well as brush can help prevent cavities -- in fact, it might help set your child up for a cavity-free lifetime.
 Check with your child's dentist to see if your son or daughter is ready to start rinsing and whether there's a particular product the dentist recommends.
 By the time they are age six or so, most children can learn to use a fluoride mouth rinse correctly -- by swishing and then spitting, rather than swallowing.